NicoB24/Data-science-with-python/README.md

 # Data Science With Python

-This repository includes all the practice and projects that i did to put in practice the knowledge of the course 'Ciencia de Datos 360 con Python' by 'Escuela De Datos Vivos'
+This repository includes all the practice and projects that i did to put in practice the knowledge of the course 'Ciencia de Datos 360 con Python' by 'Escuela De Datos Vivos'.

 ## Installation 📋